Speuce/Speuce.github.io/README.md

 3. **Click 'Choose a theme' under 'Theme Chooser'**
 4. **Select a theme from the options provded by GitHub**
 5. **Click on 'Select' Theme**
-6. **Click on the link in the green box 'Your site is published at ...',** pictured below:
+6. **Click on the link in the green box 'Your site is published at ...',** as shown below.
+    **Result:** Your resumé should be visible, with the selected theme applied.
     [![Image from Gyazo](https://i.gyazo.com/7dc34faf1c617010c9c15d44d6a99f9e.gif)](https://gyazo.com/7dc34faf1c617010c9c15d44d6a99f9e)
-**Result:** Your resumé should be visible, with the selected theme applied.

 ## Frequently Asked Questions